 When looking to sell a house, homeowners have a few different choices that they may not be aware of.
 Most homeowners think that they can only sell their house through a traditional estate agent, but they don’t always realise that there are other ways that they can sell.
-Here, we look into the reasons that more homeowners are selling their properties off-market instead, and why this selling method might appeal to you.
+Here, we look into the reasons that more homeowners are selling their properties to cash house buyers or off-market instead, and why this selling method might appeal to you.

 - Faster sale

 One of the worst parts of selling a house as a homeowner is the time that it can take to sell.
 On average, it takes 6 months to sell a house, and this can often be too long if you’re looking to sell in a shorter time frame.
 There are several reasons that homeowners want to sell their house quickly- whether it be a change in circumstances meaning you need to move elsewhere, a divorce that has meant you want to sell the house and move on, or if you’ve found your dream house and need to sell quickly to buy it, they all come down to the same need.
 Selling your house off-market can be much quicker than going down the traditional route, making it appealing for lots of homeowners.
 The downside to this is that while the sale itself may be faster, it can take longer for you to find your buyer, so you will need to think about how you will advertise your property is for sale if you’re not interested in going on the open market.